Hakim-CS/Learn-Java/README.md

 # Learn Java

 Welcome to the "Learn Java" repository!
-This repository contains my solutions and practice projects from the Java track on [Exercism](https://exercism.org/tracks/java).
+This repository contains my solutions and practice projects from the Java

-## About Exercism

-[Exercism](https://exercism.org/) is an online platform designed to help developers improve their programming skills through practice exercises in various programming languages.
-The Java track on Exercism offers a diverse set of exercises to help learners gain proficiency in Java programming.

 ## Repository Structure